openSUSE/suse-module-tools/README.md

 # Boot Loader Specification (BLS) and EFI System Partition (ESP)

-There are scripts generating boot entries (via perl-Bootloader), new initrds (via dracut) and updating the kernel module dependency lists (via depmod).
+There are scripts generating boot entries (via perl-Bootloader), new initrds (via dracut or mkosi-initrd) and updating the kernel module dependency lists (via depmod).
 If we are in a system using the boot entries defined in the bootloader specification (BLS), then we need to take special considerations.